kmgUWA/ML_decision_tree/README.md

 # Breast Cancer Wisconsin (Diagnostic) Dataset Analysis

 This project involves the analysis of the Breast Cancer Wisconsin (Diagnostic) dataset available in Scikit-Learn.
 The dataset contains information about breast cancer tumor samples and their classification as malignant or benign.
-In this project we will train train a few decision tree classifiers on the Breast cancer wisconsin
+In this project we will train a few decision tree classifiers on the Breast cancer wisconsin
 (diagnostic) dataset available on Scikit-Learn and compare their performances.

 ## Dataset Description